ChonnaphatP/Signatus/README.md

 signatus-launch
 ```

-It performs fail-closed deployment checks, starts AI then Core then GUI, waits
+It first performs fail-closed deployment checks, starts AI Service then Core then GUI, waits
 for operational readiness, monitors the services, writes rotating logs, and
 stops the processes in reverse order.
 The normal initial state is AI `READY`,
 Core `READY`, GUI running, and Camera `STOPPED`; camera frames are not a service